About polymer clay:

 2) a majority of my customer base are sensitive/allergic to most metals.
 I have so much as had customers purchase a pair of earrings, put them on while at my booth, walked around for 3 hours, and excitedly returned to let me know that their ears/skin did not have any allergic reaction to the jewellery findings.

 All non-surgical steel products would be indicated in the description.

 Polymer clay is not food safe.
 Avoid the use of oil-based substances, harsh chemicals, solvents or perfume on polymer clay pieces.
 For general cleaning, a damp cloth may be used to wipe the surface.
 In the case that it becomes dirty, the polymer clay piece can be gently washed with dish soap and lukewarm water.
 For best results, let dry and gently buff with a clean microfiber cloth.

 Returns and exchanges are accepted up to 7 days after delivery/purchase for items in its original condition.
 Please note that all sale and custom items are final sale and are not accepted for returns or exchanges.

-In the event that your order arrives damaged, please send an email to email@example.com as soon as possible with an attached photo and your order number or the name of the market your purchase was at.
+In the event that your order arrives damaged, please send an email to email@example.com as soon as possible with an attached photo and your order number or the name of the market your purchase was made.
 I address these on a case-by-case basis and will try my best to work towards a satisfactory solution.

 Copyright © 2023